NamelessMC/Nameless-Plugin/README.md

 ```
 maven clean install
 ```
-Then you have to grab the jar Nameless.jar from the nameless/target folder inside your the folder where you cloned this repository.
+It will generate a folder called target inside the folder nameless contained in this repository.
+You will find a jar called Nameless.jar inside that folder.
 This jar is compatible with both Bungeecord & Spigot.